attested-frontiers/landing-page/blog/progtradfi.md

 **All it takes is Public key infrastructure** already embedded in passports, bank APIs, and national ID systems as the only trust root needed to authenticate signatures, validate claims, and trigger smart contracts.
 No mass onboarding.
 No paradigm shift required.
 Just cryptographic enforcement of familiar user daily flows.

-This is ProgTradFi— Not a new system, just a radically thinner one.
+This is ProgTradFi: not a new system, just a radically thinner one.

 This blog walks through the technologies, integrations, and regulatory shifts that make ProgTradFi possible and shows how they're already being used to program finance from within by builders today.